merx3/clippings-task/README.md

 - run composer install and npm install (for any js changes, run "npm run dev")
 - run "php artisan serve"

-For tests use "php artisan test"
+For running unit tests use "php artisan test"

+A demo input csv file can be found in "demo_input/data.csv"